liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/01-beginning-android-portal-development/02-build-mobile-sdk-android.markdown

 The wizard launches and then asks you to enter some properties for your project.
 You're first asked to provide the project's `Context` property.
 This needs to be set to the context path of the Guestbook portlet's remote services.
-To view the available remote service context paths for your portal, navigate to [http://localhost:8080/api/jsonws](http://localhost:8080/api/jsonws).
+To view the available remote service context paths for your Liferay instance, navigate to [http://localhost:8080/api/jsonws](http://localhost:8080/api/jsonws).
 On the page's upper left, there's a menu for selecting the context path.
 Select *guestbook-portlet*.
 The UI updates to show only the remote services available